HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image34.png)

-- Setup High-privileges User: Mainly used for users configured with "change master/slave" privileges to perform "Remove Master" and "Add Slave" operations.
+- **Setup High-privileges User**: Mainly used for users configured with "change master/slave" privileges to perform "Remove Master" and "Add Slave" operations.
 High-privilege users need to have "super, replication slave, replication client, create user, reload" privileges.
 If the data source does not have these privileges, they need to be added to the instance.

 ![](assets/hotdb-management/image35.png)

 Click the \[Replication] button to replicate and add the SQL statement of high-privilege user to the instance for execution.

 "Master/Slave Replication Username" and "Master/Slave Replication Password" are users created automatically when a master/slave relation is created for an instance by a high-privilege user.
-By default, the "hotdb_repl" replication user with password of "hotdb_repl" and only the "replication slave" privilege is created.
+By default, the `hotdb_repl` replication user with password of `hotdb_repl` and only the `replication slave, replication client` privilege is created.
 Users can also customize the username and password for the created replication user.

 ## Audit logs